Why Medical Device Growth Breaks Down and How Upstream Marketing Fixes It

 Yet even strong products often struggle to create clear preference in the market.
 In many cases, competing devices meet acceptable clinical thresholds, making differentiation less obvious than expected.

-Medical Device Growth Is Harder Than It Looks
+Medical Device Commercialization Is Harder Than It Looks

 In many industries, superior product performance combined with effective marketing execution can drive adoption.
-Medical device markets operate under a different set of conditions.
+Medical device commercialization operates under a different set of conditions.

 Organizations must navigate: